 \section{Introduction}

-A significant proportion of all human-written text exists only in the form of physical handwritten documents.
-Accurate and cost-effective digitization of such documents would benefit numerous fields and industries by improving information accessibility, sharing, and processing.
-Digitized handwritten text could also provide a largely-untapped source of training data for language models.
+A significant proportion of human written material exists only as physical, handwritten documents.
+Accurate, cost-effective digitization of such documents would benefit many fields by improving information accessibility and ease of processing.
+Digitized handwriting could also provide a largely-untapped source of training data for future models.

-Modern optical character recognition (OCR) software is adept at transcribing printed text, even from low-quality scans, but handwriting remains challenging \cite{liu2023hidden}.
-State-of-the-art models on handwriting text recognition (HTR) tasks \cite{li2023trocr, fujitake2024dtrocr} typically combine pre-trained vision Transformers \cite{dosovitskiy2020image, liu2021swin, huang2022layoutlmv3, xu2020layoutlm, kim2021donut} and language models \cite{devlin2018bert, liu2019roberta}, and rely on fine-tuning with labeled data to perform well.
-Unfortunately, labeling this training data, i.e. manually transcribing documents, is expensive, time-consuming, and often unrealistic in the real world.
-We are interested in models that can be deployed \textit{zero-shot} --- without training/fine-tuning or examples.
+While modern optical character recognition (OCR) software is now adept at transcribing machine-printed text, handwritten text recognition (HTR) remains challenging; handwritten documents are often multiple pages long, extremely noisy, and can vary enormously in handwriting style and document structure.
+State-of-the-art HTR models \citep{li2023trocr, fujitake2024dtrocr} typically combine pre-trained vision Transformers \citep{dosovitskiy2020image, liu2021swin, huang2022layoutlmv3, xu2020layoutlm, kim2021donut} and (small) language models \citep{devlin2018bert, liu2019roberta}, and rely on fine-tuning with labeled data to perform well.
+Unfortunately, labeling this training data, i.e. manually transcribing documents, is usually too expensive and time-consuming to be practical in the real world.
+For this reason, we are interested in models that can be deployed \textit{zero-shot} --- without training/fine-tuning.

-A second major challenge arises in processing \textit{multi-page documents}, which constitute most real-world handwritten records.
-These documents share contextual and structural features across pages, such as consistent handwriting, layout, image properties, and interrelated textual content.
-Yet, OCR systems typically operate at the page level, ignoring these cross-page dependencies, while most HTR models are benchmarked at the line or word level.
-This limited focus on multi-page document processing leaves significant room for improvement in leveraging shared context and relationships across pages.

-Large language models (LLMs; \citealt{floridi2020gpt, achiam2023gpt, zhao2023survey}) and multi-modal LLMs with a vision component (MLLMs; \citealt{yin2024survey}) show promise for addressing these challenges.
-MLLMs in particular, with their ability to process images and text simultaneously, appear to be strong end-to-end handwriting transcribers in themselves, going beyond simply serving as post-processors for traditional OCR engines.
-Furthermore, such models, equipped with ever-increasing context window sizes --- such as the 128k-token limit of OpenAI's \textsc{gpt-4o} --- can theoretically process documents spanning dozens of pages in image and text formats simultaneously, and have demonstrated capability in long-context settings \cite{chen2023longlora, liu2024lost, kim2024fables, karpinska2024one}.
-Despite this potential, existing research has primarily explored LLMs for OCR post-processing, with limited focus on using MLLMs for handwritten or multi-page document transcription.